 By Manny Mogato

-If Estrada is acquitted it will rattle Arroyo, who came to office on the strength of the corruption charges.
+But if the 70-year old renowned bon viveur is found innocent it will rattle President Gloria Macapagal Arroyo, who was Estrada’s vice president and was propelled to power on the strength of the corruption charges.

 Arroyo, who is still deeply unpopular due to lingering allegations of electoral fraud, has put around 8,000 soldiers and police officers on standby ahead of the verdict.

 Estrada, who is a figurehead for anti-Arroyo groups, has complained that his telephone conversations are being monitored.

 Renowed for his "midnight cabinet" of drinking and gambling buddies while president, Estrada says the mass street protests that drove him from office were engineered by the country’s elite and a group of Catholic bishops and generals.

 "I have been offered twice by this government to leave the country and live in exile in the country of my own choice," he said.

 "They asked me to leave, no charges to be filed against me as long as I step down, sign a paper that I am resigning.
 When I declined the offer, I was deluged with these charges."

 During his detention, Estrada has built a presidential museum on the grounds of his estate.
 During this year’s congressional election, opposition candidates called in for photo opportunities and endorsements.

 "If I was guilty, I could have accepted the offers and left the country.
 But, I wanted to stay here and fight for my honour and dignity.
 I wanted to clear by name but I hope the government would give me a fair and square fight."